apache/jackrabbit-oak/oak-doc/src/site/markdown/query/pre-extract-text.md

 ### <a name="a-perform-text-extraction"></a>Step 3 - Perform the text extraction

 Once the csv file is generated we need to perform the text extraction.

+Currently extracted text files are stored as files per blob in a format which is same one used with `FileDataStore` In addition to that it creates 2 files

+* blobs_error.txt - File containing blobIds for which text extraction ended in error
+* blobs_empty.txt - File containing blobIds for which no text was extracted

+This phase is incremental i.e. if run multiple times and same `--store-path` is specified then it would avoid extracting text from previously processed binaries.

+There are 2 ways of doing this:

+1. Do text extraction using tika
+2. Use a suitable lucene index to get text extraction data from index itself which would have been generated earlier

+#### <a name="a-tika-text-extraction"></a>Step 3.1 - Text extraction using tika

 To do that we would need to download the [tika-app](https://tika.apache.org/download.html) jar from Tika downloads.
 You should be able to use 1.15 version with Oak 1.7.4 jar.

 To perform the text extraction use the `--extract` action